-The reports must be displayed for consumers to read, before they decide to enter a shop or a restaurant.
+In October 2023, the new smiley label was implemented.
+The smiley label, showing the three latest inspection results, must be displayed for consumers to read, before they decide to enter a shop or a restaurant.

-The reports must also be made easily available on the enterprises' own websites.
+The inspection reports must be made easily available on the enterprises' own websites.

-The philosophy behind the Smiley Scheme is for consumer to make more informed choices on where to shop and to give food enterprises an incentive to secure a high food safety.
+The philosophy behind the Smiley Scheme is for consumers to make more informed choices on where to shop and to give food enterprises an incentive to secure a high food safety.

 Food establishments are responsible